dib-lab/dibsi/VENUE.md

 on-campus housing, and no more than a 25 minute bike ride from any locations in Davis.
 During the summer there is ample on-site parking for about $7/day.
-Breakfasts, lunches and dinners will be close to the workshop rooms and lodging.
+Breakfasts, lunches and dinners will be close to the workshop rooms and lodging; note that lunch is not covered by the housing plan, and should be about $10/day if you eat at the cafe.

 ## Weather and attire.